JohnnytheShark/Powershell/README.md

 # Powershell

-## This repository was created to encompass different PowerShell Scripts that I have built/made/or modified for different options
+## Welcome to the PowerShell Script Hub! 🚀 This dynamic repository is your one-stop destination for a curated collection of PowerShell scripts—each crafted, customized, or enhanced to streamline a variety of tasks.
+Dive in and discover tools that can transform your workflow

 ### Quick Links: